 Orange nectar bat (Lonchophylla robusta) in Costa Rica

-Some states where large populations of bats live are working to ensure bats always have a place to call home after a nighttime feeding.
-To educate local communities, organizations such as Merlin Tuttle’s Bat Conservation and Bat Conservation International, created guides to assist in the construction of bat houses and bat-friendly gardens.
+Some states where large populations of bats live are working to ensure they always have a place to call home after a nighttime feeding.
+To educate local communities, organizations such as Merlin Tuttle’s Bat Conservation and Bat Conservation International have created guides to assist in the construction of bat houses and bat-friendly gardens.

-In celebration of International Bat Week (October 24-31), Natural Habitat Adventures and our travel partner, World Wildlife Fund, hosted a series of myth-busting Webinars.
+In celebration of International Bat Week, Natural Habitat Adventures and our travel partner, World Wildlife Fund, hosted a series of myth-busting webinars.
 Check out Part 1: Fascinating Bat Biology with wildlife biologist Scott Gibson as he spreads awareness about the threats facing bats, like rain forest destruction and the fatal fungal disease, white-nose syndrome.

 Then, pour yourself a drink for Part 2: Salud to the Bats!
 Raise a glass with Expedition Leader Melissa Silva as she delves into the lifecycle of agave and how bats are critical to Mexico’s environment and economy.

-You may even learn about the Mexican free-tailed bat (Tadarida brasiliensis); the world’s fastest bat and the fastest mammal!
-While the cheetah sprints at speeds up to 75 mph, the free-tailed bat has been recorded flying in short bursts at speeds up to 100 mph.
+You may even learn about the Mexican free-tailed bat (Tadarida brasiliensis), the world’s fastest bat and the fastest mammal!
+While the cheetah can run up to 75 mph, the free-tailed bat has been recorded flying in short bursts at speeds up to 100 mph.
 Bracken Cave, located near San Antonio, Texas, is a summer maternity colony for up to 20 million Mexican free-tailed bats—making it the world’s largest bat colony.
 In 1992, Bat Conservation International purchased the land where Bracken Cave is located to protect it from the increasing threat of urbanization.

-See Bats Soar Aboard the Amazon River Cruise
+See Bats Soar Aboard Nat Hab’s Amazon River Cruise

 The tropics have the greatest diversity of bats.
-In fact, the most abundant mammals in the rain forest are bats, making up over 50 percent of mammal species.
-The abundance of bats accounts for the colorful stories that originate from the Amazon and strongly influence how Indigenous communities interact with resident wildlife.
-Bat iconography is particularly prominent on the north coast of Peru, where the Moche peoples glorify the relationship of bats and native plant species.
-Mochica pottery often depicts bats with sweetsop (Annona squamosa), a delectable fruit with seeds that are dispersed by bats.
-Some of their ceramic vessels also illustrate an anthropomorphized supernatural bat, holding a knife in one hand and a human head in the other.
+In fact, bats are the most abundant mammals in the rain forest, making up over 50% of mammal species.
+Their abundance accounts for the colorful stories that originate from the Amazon and strongly influence how Indigenous communities interact with resident wildlife.

 Dwarf epauletted fruit bat (Micropteropus pussilus)